372nd Bombardment Squadron

 The 372nd Bombardment Squadron is an inactive United States Air Force unit.
 Its last assignment was with the 307th Bombardment Wing at Lincoln Air Force Base, Nebraska, where it was inactivated on 25 March 1965.

 The squadron was first activated in April 1942 as one of the original four squadrons of the 307th Bombardment Group.
 After training in the United States, it deployed to the Pacific, serving mainly in the Southwest Pacific Theater.
 The squadron earned two Distinguished Unit Citations for its actions in combat.
 Following V-J Day, it returned to the United States for inactivation.

 The squadron was reactivated as a Strategic Air Command (SAC) bomber squadron in 1946.
 During the Korean War, it deployed to Okinawa and engaged in combat missions under the control of Far East Air Forces.
 Following the end of hostilities in Korea, it returned to the United States, converting to Boeing B-47 Stratojets.
 It flew the Stratojet until it was inactivated in 1965 as that plane was withdrawn from the SAC inventory.

 History

 World War II

 The squadron was activated at Geiger Field, Washington on 15 April 1942 as the 372nd Bombardment Squadron, one of the original four squadrons of the 307th Bombardment Group.
+The squadron drew its initial cadre from the 301st Bombardment Group.
 It was first equipped with Boeing B-17 Flying Fortresses, but while still in training converted to Consolidated B-24 Liberators.
 In addition to training with these heavy bombers, it also flew some antisubmarine patrols off the Pacific northwest coast.
 In October 1942, it began its movement to Hawaii.